 Many aspects of modern life seem increasingly out of control.
 Blackout blinds offer the unique thrill of reclaiming control over one of the most basic functions of existence: sleeping and waking.
 Neither the sun nor streetlighting nor scheduling accidents determine anymore when you wake up.
 You do, and only when you are good and ready.

-A mini-retreat allows you to dip your toe into retreating while keeping your usual schedule.
+A mini-retreat allows you to dip your toe into retreating while keeping your usual daily schedule.
 It includes the two primary phases of a retreat: sleeping long and deeply, and being awake by yourself without distraction for some hours in the middle of the night.

 It is the same as sleeping nightly in darkness except you: